 How Does ARFID Differ From AN and Picky Eating?

 This diagnosis is differentiated from AN due to the lack of body image preoccupation or fear of weight gain and no reported drive for thinness despite the presence of substantial restriction and pronounced physiological/psychosocial distress.
 Additionally, an individual with ARFID does not demonstrate any of the cognitions typically associated with anorexia nervosa.

-In an attempt to differentiate ARFID from Picky Eating, the DSM-5 Working Team has moved to define and pathologize picky eating as a psychiatric condition.
+In an attempt to differentiate ARFID from picky eating, the DSM-5 Working Team has moved to define and pathologize picky eating as a psychiatric condition.
 Picky eating is generally defined as occurring in children who are normal weight but consume an inadequate variety of foods through rejection of foods that may either be familiar or unfamiliar to them.
-There is a tendency toward refusal/apprehension to try new foods, limitations in a variety of food consumed and rejection of foods based on texture, consistency, color or smell.
-This behavior is known to peak between ages 2-6 with a reduction over time and into adolescence.
+There is a tendency toward refusal/apprehension to try new foods, limitations in a variety of food consumed, and rejection of foods based on texture, consistency, color or smell.
+This behavior is known to peak between ages two and six with a reduction over time and into adolescence.
 However, ARFID identifies only those individuals with clinically significant restrictive eating problems that result in persistent failure to meet an individual’s nutritional and/or energy needs.
 This diagnostic component eliminates many patients who are labeled as picky or fussy eaters.

 As the DSM-5 was released in 2013, there are few population studies on ED that have recorded that etiology and prevalence of ARFID.
 Few existing studies have provided comprehensive research the rates of ED in small children and even fewer studies exist that examine the ways in which ARFID presents differently in various age groups, further compounding the ability to effectively define prevalence rates.